yosanyu/EncryptTool/README.md

 ### 3. 🖼️ Slideshow
 Displays encrypted images from a specified folder in a slideshow format (switches images every 3 seconds).
 > **Note:** The folder must contain image files only.
 🖥️ Window size is currently fixed at 800x600.
 You can modify the resolution in the code to suit your own needs.
 ### 4. 🎞️ Play Video
 Decrypts a video file, writes it to disk temporarily, and launches it with the system's default media player.
 After playback, the file is **automatically deleted** after a short delay.
+⚠️ Warning: You must wait until the message indicates that the media player process has been detected before closing the player.
+This ensures the file deletion will only occur once the media player process has ended.

 Supported media players:
 - `Microsoft.Media.Player.exe`